raspy135/Qun-mk2/README.md

 This is a simple setup to use the granular engine(You can skip those steps by initializing preset with "sample" or other template):

-1. Move to Granular sub mode
+1. Move to Granular sub-mode
 2. Change GRN mode from OFF to something else, for example "ONE" for oneshot.
 It overrides AUX L channel to Granular engine's output.
 3. Record (REC + LOOPER PLAY) or import audio (SHIFT + LOOPER PLAY) for SD card.
 4. Adjust parameters in Granular mode.